Skip to content

 What is Endometriosis

 Each month during the menstrual cycle, these outside cells, just like the ones in the uterus, grow and proliferate, then slough off and bleed.
 When endometrial cells are outside of the uterus, it causes inflammation, pain, scarring, and infertility.
-These symptoms may affect one’s ability to work, go to school, enjoy intimacy or become pregnant.
+These symptoms may affect one’s ability to work, go to school, enjoy intimacy, or become pregnant.
 Someone suffering from especially severe symptoms may even have trouble getting out of bed.

 Because endometriosis can significantly impact a woman’s life, including infertility, diligent treatment is necessary.